tonybaltovski/husky-sphinx-tutorials/doc/CustomizeHuskyConfig.rst

 Robot Description
 -----------------------

 In ROS Hydro and earlier, custom Husky descriptions (URDFs) were provided to customers in a workspace in their home folder.
-Since the Husky URDF has undergone some changes for Kinetic, your robot description from prior ROS releases will have to be slightly adapted.
+Since the Husky URDF has undergone some changes for Kinetic and later, your robot description from prior ROS releases will have to be slightly adapted.

 First create a new URDF file in which you will define your custom Husky additions.  e.g. ``/home/administrator/husky-custom.xacro``.
 Then modify ``/etc/ros/setup.bash`` to define the HUSKY_URDF_EXTRAS variable to point to your new file: